ten reasons to visit stoke newington church street feature image

-My Ten Reasons To Visit Stoke Newington Church Street, Hackney, London N16 includes Clissold Park, Abney Park and Cemetery, independent shops, boutiques, cafes and restaurants.
-This lovely street has a village vibe with a couple of churches and other impressive buildings like the Town Hall and Library.
+My Ten Reasons To Visit Stoke Newington Church Street, Hackney, London N16 include Clissold Park, Abney Park and Cemetery, independent shops, boutiques, cafes and restaurants.
+This lovely street has a village vibe, with a couple of churches and other impressive buildings, such as the Town Hall and Library.
 You can do all your food shopping along this street with organic grocery stores, delis, butchers, fishmongers, and bakers.
 It’s just like a little village in the heart of North London.

 2. Wander through the atmospheric Abney Park Cemetery